 1. What is the IRS Form 8938?

-The IRS Form 8938 or the Statement of Specified Foreign Financial Assets is used to report your specified foreign financial assets if their total value exceeds the appropriate reporting threshold.
+You use the IRS Form 8938 or the Statement of Specified Foreign Financial Assets to report your specified foreign financial assets if their total value exceeds the appropriate reporting threshold.

 While there is some overlap between that and the foreign financial accounts to report on the FBAR (Report of Foreign Bank and Financial Accounts or FinCen Form 114), Form 8398 is more extensive.
 Failure to comply can result in more penalties.
 Form 8938 includes information not included on the FBAR, such as: